Phrasal verbs - Meaning of lean in

-Here is the meaning of break into with examples:
+Here is the meaning of lean in with examples:

 Check these related pages: